 Most Impact — Takes 60 Seconds

-Opens your email app · Copies the full BCS Board of Education · Subject & body already written
+Opens your email app · All 5 Buncombe County legislators · Subject & body already written

 📋 File a Traffic Report City of Asheville tracks every submission — this feeds the official record